Work safely - arrangements for COVID-19

 The Lead Worker Representative can either be a member of staff or management.
 They must have clear governance structures to escalate issues to local senior management.

-A Lead Worker training package has now been developed for this role and is available on HSELanD.
+A Lead Worker training package has now been developed for this role and is available on HSeLanD.

 Lead worker representative checklist